Guidelines for panning

 Panning with touch, by using a swipe or slide gesture with one or more fingers, is like scrolling with the mouse.
 The panning interaction is most similar to rotating the mouse wheel or sliding the scroll box, rather than clicking the scroll bar.
 Unless a distinction is made in an API or required by some device-specific Windows UI, we simply refer to both interactions as panning.

-Prerelease.
-Fall Creators Update (Windows 10 Insider Preview Build 16215 and later) - Behavior changeBy default, instead of text selection, an active pen now scrolls/pans in UWP apps (like touch, touchpad, and passive pen).
+Windows 10 Fall Creators Update - Behavior changeBy default, instead of text selection, an active pen now scrolls/pans in UWP apps (like touch, touchpad, and passive pen).

 If your app depends on the previous behavior, you can override pen scrolling and revert to the previous behavior.
 See the ScrollViewer Class API reference topic for details.